 Social Work and Health Inequalities Network

-The Social Work and Health Inequalities Network was co-founded by Dr Eileen McLeod (Associate Professor, School of Health and Social Studies, University of Warwick) and Professor Paul Bywaters (Coventry University and Honorary Professor School of Health and Social Studies, University of Warwick) and launched at the International Health and Mental Health Conference, Quebec 2004.
-It has approximately 500 members worldwide, in over 25 countries.
+The Social Work and Health Inequalities Network was co-founded by Dr Eileen McLeod (Associate Professor, University of Warwick) and Professor Paul Bywaters (Coventry University and Honorary Professor, University of Warwick) and launched at the International Health and Mental Health Conference, Quebec 2004.
+It has approximately 400 members worldwide, in over 25 countries.

 How to Join: